scientific-python/specs/spec-0009/index.md

 When you define governance for a project, you need to identify a few things:

-- What roles does maintainers, core-team, contributors and community members play in the project?
+- What roles does maintainers, core team, contributors, and community members play in the project?
 - What duties, privileges, and authority are associate with each role?
 - How do people get assigned to and removed from roles?